The NASP/IASP, Inc. Certification Board (NASPCB)

 The Certification Board (NASPCB), Certification Personnel, and NASP/IASP, Inc. staff monitor all potential threats to its impartiality and document all actions.

-Exam Development Volunteers Needed
+Exam Development and Maintenance Volunteers Needed

 The NASPCB relies on a group of Subject Matter Experts (SMEs) who are qualified in the field of workplace safety to assist in the development and maintenance for the CSD and MSP examinations.
 The CSD and MSP examinations reflect the most current knowledge and skills required to keep people protected.